-After we sign the final sales contract, you'll begin working with your lender to close the loan.
+Once the deal is finished, you'll begin working with your mortgage lender to close the loan.

-It shouldn't be a long process at all if you've been pre-qualified, but you should to stay in close contact with your mortgage lender.
+If you're pre-qualified, it won't take long at all, but you need to keep in close contact with your mortgage lender.

-And I'll care for all the property information your mortgage lender needs to close the loan.
+And I'll deal with all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of receiving your loan application.
+Your mortgage lender will supply you with a Loan Estimate (LE) of closing costs within three days of getting your loan application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of receiving your loan application.

 This estimate depends on the loan amount.
-RESPA requirements mandate that it has to involve all closing costs and be within a close range of accuracy, and I'll study the estimate and let you know if everything looks okay.
+RESPA requirements dictate that it has to include all closing costs and fall within a precise range of accuracy, and I'll go over the estimate and let you know if it all looks permissible.

-Then we'll close on your house.
-This will most often occur at a title company or escrow office and will likely be a smooth and calm event.
+Then it's time to close on your house.
+This will most often take place at a title company or escrow office and should be a smooth and comfortable event.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you have any questions, make sure you call me at 3103871414 or e-mail me at .
+And if you have any questions, make sure you contact me at or e-mail me at .